sofianieva/sofianieva/README.md

-### Hi there 👋
+## Hi there 👋

 Welcome to my GitHub!
-Here you can find my Data Science projects
+Over the course of the last few years I've taken many Data Science and Machine Learning courses at different universities and worked on many interesting projects.
+Here you can find them

 ### Personal Projects
 - [Today's vs. Past Weather App](https://github.com/sofianieva/weather_app).
 End-to-end project: Data retrieval from public API's, cleaning and exploration.
 Design of an interactive visualization with plotly and streamlit.
 Hosted on AWS, available at http://35.88.156.189:8501/.
 - Football Analytics (coming soon).
 The main ideas are, given the skill attributes of a player, to calculate some summary statistics and suggest which is the best position for that player.

 ### School Projects
-Over the course of the last few years I've taken many Data Science and Machine Learning courses at different universities.
-Here are some of the projects:

-- Dortmund University course (Data Science and Machine Learning in Python)
+- Course Data Science and Machine Learning in Python, Dortmund University
   -  [Assignments](https://github.com/sofianieva/dortmund), which includes a Market Basket Analysis, Fraud Detection in Retail, Ecommerce Company Analysis, among other data wrangling, data cleaning and machine learning projects.

 - Diploma in Data Science and Machine Learning, University of Cordoba: